 This is no time for criticism or the display of partizanship.
-It is the time for patriotic action by every member whether his
+It is the time for patriotic action by every member whether his vocation be military, civic or industrial.

 III.
 All Division Commanders will take measures to hasten installations of Camp Officers, all Division records should be complete, and include accurate rosters of Camp officers and their addresses.
 Another general order will be issued for a specific number of recruits in a certain month.
 Division and Camp Commanders will now make preparation to carry out that order with efficiency and promptness when it is issued.